 Itinerary and General Information

-September 30, 2018: Arrive in Bozeman, MT (BZN airport code) anytime before 2:00 PM.
-We'll pick you up at the airport and bring you to the hotel in Gardiner.
-At a time TBD, we'll meet for Introductions and group dinner where we'll talk about the exciting week of photography ahead.
+September 30, 2021: Arrive in Bozeman, MT (BZN airport code) anytime before 2:00 PM.
+We’ll pick you up at the airport and bring you to the hotel in Gardiner.
+5:00 PM, we’ll meet for introductions and group dinner where we’ll talk about the exciting week of photography ahead.

-October 4, 2018: We’ll leave early to catch sunrise along the Snake River with the beautiful early light striking the Grand Tetons.
-After breakfast we’ll have some down time to catch up on post processing and have one of our signature image review sessions.
-Sunset location will be based on local conditions, but with so many to choose from, there is plenty to shoot in any kind of weather.
+October 3–4, 2021: Sunrise near Old Faithful, followed by a hearty breakfast.
+We’ll then leave Yellowstone National Park and enter Grand Teton National Park.
+We’ll photograph great landscape locations with views of the Grand Tetons, Mount Moran, Snake River, and many of the beautiful lakes in the region.
+One morning we’ll leave early to catch the sunrise along the Snake River with the beautiful early light striking the Grand Tetons.
+After breakfast, we’ll have some downtime to catch up on post-processing and have one of our signature image review sessions.
+Sunset location will be based on local conditions, but there is plenty to shoot in any kind of weather.

 What’s Not Included?

 Your transportation to and from Bozeman Montana (BZN airport code), and any lodging in Bozeman before or after the workshop dates (we can make lodging arrangements for you).
 Travel and trip cancellation insurance.
 Alcoholic beverages, items of a personal nature.
 Anything specifically not mentioned as included.